Coins99/rsa/README.md

 # rsa
-Just a simple encrpyter for .txt files.
-Uses a python gui and that calls a C program to encrpyt your files.
+Just a simple encryptor for .txt files.
+It uses a Python GUI that calls a C program to encrypt your files.
-The C program has the ability to both encrpyt and decrpyt but since I am still working making the decryption better, I have only given the gui the ability to encrypt files.
+The C program has the ability to both encrypt and decrypt, but since I am still working on improving the decryption, I have only given the GUI the ability to encrypt files.

-The C file can be run individually.
+The C file can be run independently.